openguard-bot/openguard/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSE) for details

 ## Links